The following patent was granted by

 temporarily stored in memory 4.

-Once the visitor has submitted all of his required
+has submitted all of his required information, the visitor's

 (see Table 1) with a copy of the visitor's identification